Lysosomal Storage Diseases

 It can be difficult for physicians to diagnose LSDs, because symptoms vary among the different types and individual LSDs are rare.
 Physicians can usually confirm a diagnosis when they recognize a pattern of symptoms, but this process may take years while doctors rule out other conditions.

-Specialized laboratories offer specific tests that can confirm or rule out an LSD.
+Specialized lysosomal disease testing laboratories offer specific tests that can confirm or rule out an LSD.
 Physicians diagnose Gaucher disease with a simple blood test available in your doctor’s office or local hospital.
 Learn more about testing for Gaucher disease.

 At present, there are no known cures for LSDs.
 However, researchers continue to make progress toward treatment options that go beyond treating symptoms to address underlying causes.